itank-z/ShareMarketSimulator/README.md

 # ShareMarketSimulator
-This is project based on PHP , HTML , CSS
+This is web project based on PHP , HTML , CSS
+It simulates the share market scenario for complete beginners to give them a taste of the real scenario